 Three people are required in order to start an economic association.
 An economic association must promote the economic interests of its members.
 This means that the members should benefit financially from their participation in the association.

-Compare the forms of business
+Compare different forms of business

-Overview of different forms of business enterprise (pdf)
+Choose the form of business enterprise (pdf)

 This overview gives you a summary of some legal differences between the most common business structures in Sweden.